-Taxpayers should make advance CIT payments by the 20th day of the last month of each quarter (unless they applied for the alternative method of advance payments, see below).
-Each advance payment is equal to 20% of the CIT of the previous year.
+Starting from 18 June 2020, taxpayers should make advance CIT payments by the 20th day of the last month of each quarter in the lower amount of 20% of the CIT calculated in the previous tax year and 2% of the income generated from the supply of goods, performance of works, and/or provision of services during the previous quarter.
 For payments before the previous year’s tax is calculated (e.g. January to March), tax is paid based on the last filed tax return, and an adjustment is made in the first advance tax payment made after the previous year’s tax is calculated to correct the amount paid.
 If advance payments exceed the CIT liability for the year, the excess may be refunded.

 Taxpayers are not required to make advance CIT payments during the year of registration as long as they did not submit an application for the alternative method of advance payments.

 Risk based audits

 For the purposes of planning audits, the authorities develop risk criteria that are approved by the Armenian government.
 Based on the risk criteria, entities are classified into the following three categories:

 - High risk entities.

 The authorities should approve the audit plan (list of audit targets) before 1 June of the preceding year for the 12-month period beginning on 1 July.
 The list of audit targets is published during three days after the audit plan has been approved.

 The tax authorities may carry out scheduled audits a maximum of once each year for high risk taxpayers, once each three years for medium risk taxpayers, and once each five years for low risk taxpayers.

 Business entities must be notified of the audit in writing at least three days before the scheduled audit.